-By providing a misleading proxy for ROI, the EMV metric compares influencer marketing to other forms of paid digital marketing.
+By providing a misleading proxy for ROI, the EMV metric compares marketing and PR to paid forms of digital marketing.
 There are no studies that demonstrate such equivalency.
-In other words, EMV offers a simple answer to a complex issue, PR experts say.
+In other words, EMV offers a simplistic and invalid answer to a complex issue, PR experts say.

 “Defining a measurement framework for a campaign is hard.
 People use AVE and EMV because they’re easy.
 But they’re also wrong,” Waddington states.

 “It is an idiotic response that brings ridicule to the public relations and marketing professions,” states Philip Sheldrake in his book The Business of Influence.

 “Earned media value (EMV) is one of those abstract marketing concepts that employs its own special form of vanity-metric voodoo,” says Jeff Ernst, CEO and president of Smync, in CMO an online publication by Adobe.
 EMVs are based on impressions, or how many people were exposed to the content and theoretically viewed the message.
 Impressions are usually extremely inflated.
 People view 200 newspapers worth of impressions a day and ignore the vast majority.

 Moreover, the impressions data are based on the number of visitors to the entire website, not the individual article.
 A very high percentage of those “impressions” are search engines and other robots searching the sites, not people.

 “Impressions don’t matter.
 If you care about them still, stop.
 If you’re using them to justify your job, within the next two years you’ll need a new one,” Ernst says.